glimpse-editor/getglimpse-web/content/posts/october-2020-update.md

 ## Progress on distributing our Windows port via Scoop
 As you will see on our downloads page, you can already download Glimpse Image Editor via [Chocolatey](https://chocolatey.org/packages/glimpse/) and [WinGet](https://winget.run/pkg/Glimpse/Glimpse).
 We understand that [bb010g](https://github.com/bb010g) is currently working on publishing our Windows installer for the automated [Scoop](https://scoop.sh/) package manager.

-You can track progress on this work via this Github Issue: [#65](https://github.com/glimpse-editor/Glimpse/issues/65)
+You can track progress on that work via this Github Issue: [#65](https://github.com/glimpse-editor/Glimpse/issues/65)

 ## MacOS port progress has stalled
 Full details have been provided in a comment on this Github Issue: [#402 (comment)](https://github.com/glimpse-editor/Glimpse/issues/402#issuecomment-706778462)